luapower/luapower-all/nw.md

 ### `win/view:gl() -> gl`

 Get an OpenGL context/API to draw on the window or view.
-For this to work OpenGL must be enabled on teh window or view via the `opengl` options table, which can have the fields:
+For this to work OpenGL must be enabled on the window or view via the `opengl` options table, which can have the fields:

   * `version` - OpenGL version to use: '1.0', '2.0', '3.0' ('1.0')